 A New Kind of Leader

 Effective leadership styles look different today than they did even twenty years ago.
-Team members are begging for leadership to shift from a top-down style to a collaborative style; one that we call a “Poet Gardener.”
-This session furnishes how leadership has changed over the years to reflect the needs of each generation and how to be a relevant leader today.
+Team members are begging for leadership to shift from a top-down style to a collaborative style: one that we call a “Poet Gardener.”
+This session explores how leadership styles have changed over the years to reflect the needs of each generation and offer practical tips on how to be a relevant leader in today’s global economy.

 iPods, Radios and the Pony Express